1916 Auckland Rugby League season: Round 6

+The games were played in "boisterous" weather with a small crowd of just under 1,000 attending the two games at Victoria Park.
 The point scoring phenomenon Karl Ifwersen was missing for Grafton and possibly as a result Newton pulled off a massive upset when they defeated Grafton by 8 points to 3.
 Newton had conceded 73 points and scored just 11 over their previous two matches.
+Jim Clark made his first appearance of the season for Ponsonby.
+Ben (Stanley Barrett Russell) Rutledge returned to the field for Grafton after having been part of a group which travelled around the Pacific gathering up enemy subjects for internment.
+He was a police officer by trade and went to Europe as part of the war effort in 1917.